 The 7K and 15K races start together at 9 AM.
 Please arrive at least 30 minutes prior to your race to pick up your bib number.

-Online pre-registration is strongly encouraged and is open until 6 PM the night before the race.
+Online pre-registration (not yet available) is strongly encouraged and is open until 6 PM the night before the race.
 The race is limited to 150 participants.
 Day-of-race registration closes at 8:30 AM.

 - $15 for pre-registration, $20 for day-of-race registration.

 - FLRC members may deduct $5 only when pre-registering.
 No day-of-race discounts!

 - Runners 18 and under may pre-register for free or register on the day of race for $10.